usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ## Using tox

 The package is setup to use tox to test, build and release pip and conda distributions, and release the docs.
-Most of these tasks have a command in the makefie.
+Most of these tasks have a command in the `Makefile`.
 To test against multiple versions, use:

 ```
 $ make test-all